ravitejamannam/ravitejamannam/README.md

 ###

-<p align="left">My name is Raviteja and I'm on a path to becoming Frontend Developer / ReactJS Developer.</p>
+<p align="left">My name is Raviteja and I'm on a path to becoming Full Stack Developer .</p>

 ###